SparkFun Distance Sensor - 1.3 Meter, VL53L4CD (Qwiic)

 Will this reliably detect water?
 I want to measure the distance to the surface of the water.

-• santaimpersonator / last year / 1
+• santaimpersonator / about a year ago / 1

 This sensor is optimized to perform at close proximity.
 You could potentially use it with transparent/reflective materials; however, there are certain constraints.
 For more information, please reference the ST website: